Learning how to code is difficult enough as it is, so there’s no need to make it harder than necessary

 The first thing we see is that the top languages with the biggest shares of developers using them are used for web-based projects.

-Thus, most of the nearly 80,000 respondents work with front-end development languages on the client-side:
+Most of the over 71,000 respondents work with front-end development languages on the client-side:

 Next, let’s consider how easily you can find answers to coding-related questions online.

 Stack Overflow is the biggest platform connecting developers around the world.
-Their discussion threads are one of the best resources to find answers to whatever questions you might have about a programming, scripting, or markup language.
+The discussion threads there are some of the best resources to find answers to your questions about a programming, scripting, or markup language.

 Here are the most popular languages in terms of tagged active discussion threads:

-The top five languages have a clear lead with over 1 million active threads each.
+The top eight languages and skills have a clear lead with over 1 million active threads each.
 With such a gigantic database of questions and answers, it’s very likely that someone has already asked any questions you might have while learning.

-If that’s the case, you’ll save time when you don’t need to start new threads and wait for others to answer your questions.
+If that’s the case, troubleshooting your code will be easy and fast.
+When you need help, you don’t have to start a new thread and wait for others to answer your question.

 As a third source, let’s see which are the most popular programming languages used for projects on GitHub.

 What makes GitHub so helpful for learning is that you can read other people’s code.
-In short, it’s the best way to find new ideas and ways for solving problems and thinking outside the box.
+It’s the best way to find new ideas for solving problems and thinking outside the box.

 Summing it up: The easiest programming languages in terms of community size